kdzwinel/SnappySnippet/README.md

 SnappySnippet
 ======================

 Chrome/Chromium extension that allows easy CSS+HTML extraction of specific DOM element.
-Created snippet can be then exported to CodePen or jsFiddle with one click.
+Created snippet can be then exported to CodePen, jsFiddle or jsbin with one click.

 Other features:
 - cleans up HTML (removing unnecessary attributes, fixing indentation)